header 1

 2. Where a Chapter fails to carry out its duties over a period of 2 years; or

-3. Where a Chapter fails to remit its annual dues to the Association’s National Purse for a minimum period of two(2) years; or
+3. Where a Chapter fails to remit its annual dues to the National Executive Committee for over 2 years; or

-4. Where a Chapter consistently refuses to comply with the decisions of the National Executive Committee; or
+4. Where a Chapter consistently refuses to comply with the decisions of the National Executives; or

-5. When a Chapter fails, refuses or neglects to hold meetings regularly for a period of one (1) year; or
+5. When a Chapter fails, refuses or neglects to hold meetings regularly for a period of 1 year; or

-6. When the elections of Chapter officials is due for over twelve (12) calendar months;
+6. When the elections of Chapter officials is due for over 12 calendar months;

-7. When a Chapter fails, neglects or refuses to regularly attend activities and meetings of the Association at National Level; or
+7. When a Chapter fails, neglects or refuses to regularly attends activities and meetings of the Association; or

 8. When a Chapter flouts this Constitution.